nswdpc/silverstripe-curatorio/README.md

 ## Features

-Add a feed to your website by copying the Curator Feed ID and Container ID values to the element administration area, then save and optionally publish the element to display a curated social feed on your website.
+* Add feeds to your website in its Curator administration screen, accessed via the standard Silverstripe left side menu.

+* Display feeds on pages using the "Curator.io Feed Widget" block

-All feed moderation and styling occurs in the [Curator.io administration area](https://app.curator.io/).
+* Moderate and style feeds in the [Curator.io administration area](https://app.curator.io/).

 Help for CMS editors is available on the [documentation for content authors](./docs/en/001_index.md) page.